ianchanning/pitta-migration/README.txt

 > The fairy pitta **migrates** from Korea, Japan, Taiwan and coastal China to Borneo.

+P.P.S.
+This plugin is based off the excellent [WordPress Plugin Boilerplate](https://github.com/theantichris/WordPress-Plugin-Boilerplate) from antichris on Github

 == Installation ==

 1. Upload `pitta-migration` directory to the `/wp-content/plugins/` directory